TSSlade/tusome_db/db_scoping_notes.md

 1. **Tangerine-based data by unique IDs for individuals and schools** <-- To enable a holistic view of contact across intervention modalities

 ## Considerations
+**This sections contains information on dynamism of schools changing names, zones or subcounties **